 When the temperature rises, cool treats are a fun snack for dogs and humans alike.
 However, giving Fido a big cone of ice cream may not be the best for his tummy.
 The mix of milk, cream, and sugar can be hard for dogs to digest, especially if your pooch is lactose intolerant or sensitive to dairy.
-Fortunately, there are lots of great alternatives for dogs to enjoy while you lick that cone.
+Fortunately, there are lots of great alternative whole food dog treats for dogs to enjoy while you lick that cone.

 Key Ingredients to Use